-This reading list is provided as guidance for candidates.
+The Phase I and Phase II Examination reading lists are provided as guidance for candidates.
 The sources are common journals and textbooks that represent the appropriate level of pathology knowledge.
 Candidates should feel free to utilize other equivalent sources and should seek mentor guidance if they are unclear about source equivalency.
+See the current Phase I and Phase II reading lists on the ACVP website.